 Pineapple Pete’s is also centrally located.
 It has a Hawaiian feel and offers a pineapple dole whip treat.
 You can also get your classic chicken nuggets and fries here.

-My kids loved this location. (of course) There are also pineapple upside down cakes available here.
+My kids loved this location. (of course) There is also pineapple upside-down cakes available here.

 We just didn’t have enough time to try it out.
 If you have eaten there let us know what you think in the comments!